usbarmory/armory-drive/README.md

 Windows and macOS) to guide through initial installation of such releases and Secure Boot activation.

-> :warning: loading signed releases triggers secure boot activation which is an
+> :warning: :lock: loading signed releases triggers secure boot activation which
-> *irreversible operation* to be performed **at your own risk**, carefully
+> is an *irreversible operation* to be performed **at your own risk**, carefully
 > read and understand the following instructions.

 The installer supports the following installation modes: